(Page last updated February 26, 2014)

 In addition to large-scale clinical effectiveness trials, extensive formative research and programmatic piloting has been conducted to establish and confirm the acceptability, feasibility, impact, and cost‐effectiveness of introducing a 7.1% chlorhexidine digluconate (delivering 4% chlorhexidine) product for umbilical cord care.
 In order to provide an overview of programmatic experiences to date, we have created a summary of chlorhexidine for umbilical cord care implementation in five countries.

-- Summary of Chlorhexidine for Umbilical Cord Care in Selected Countries (Updated May 28, 2013)
+- English: Summary of Chlorhexidine for Umbilical Cord Care in Selected Countries (Updated May 2013)

-- Summary in French: Résumé concernant la chlorhexidine destinée aux soins du cordon ombilical dans les pays sélectionnés (June 18, 2013)
+- Français: Résumé concernant la chlorhexidine destinée aux soins du cordon ombilical dans les pays sélectionnés (June 2013)

 - Chlorhexidine in Nepal: A Public-Private Partnership Case Study (July 2013)